 Traveling to Chiang Mai

 For me this is a tricky subject to talk about, you will find out why.
 But lets just face the facts.
-If you have 2 weeks in Thailand I would not recommend going North as it takes a day to get there and a day to get out.
+If you are coming to Thailand for the beaches and you only have 2 weeks in Thailand I would not recommend going North.
+It takes a day to get there and a day to get out.
 Obviously you want to explore Chiang Mai and may be even Pai and everything in and between which means you need to calculate at least 5 or 6 days.
 If your time is limited it will be a rushed trip up North, but hey I am not saying it is impossible.
-So why am I not really recommending this region?
-For the simple fact that I have never been!
-Can you believe it?
-LOL.
-I have too much fun on the banana pancake route as the island hopping Thailand tours are also caled.
+Mostly I have too much fun on the island hopping Thailand tours (banana pancake trail) are also called.
 These adventures have always drawn me to the South or I was stuck in Bangkok! ;)

 Planning a trip to Thailand on a budget